Seyoung9304/Seyoung9304/README.md

 ## 🙋‍♀️ About Me

 ### Currently
-- Software major student at SungKyunKwan University
+- Software major undergraduate @ SKKU
-- Learning & Interested in Deep Learning - Computer Vision
+- Learning & Interested in AI - Computer Vision, Recommendation System

 ### For more information,